a1eko/humanspn/README.md

 # humanspn

-Models and reconstructions of human striatal projection neurons
+Models and reconstructions of human striatal projection neurons, with comparison to the mouse counterparts.